Menditect/documentation/docs/Teststep/3-change.md

 To save the changes to the database, add a [Persist](persist) step.

-## Domain model Access
+## Entity Access

-Domain model access rights apply if the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.
+### Security applied

-Upon executing a Change teststep, MTA will check if the Execution user has *Write* rights on the Domain Model through the configured User Roles.
+If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the MTA Plugin will check if the Execution user has *Write* rights on changed attributes, through the configured `Member rights`.
+If there are no *Write* rights, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.

-If the necessary rights are not found in the Domain Model, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.
+### Security not applied

-To circumvent domain model access rights it is possible to use a [Microflow teststep](microflow).
+If the [Test Case](../test-case) that this teststep is in, does not have Apply Security enabled, all attributes may be changed.

 ## Add a Change Object Teststep